ai-boost/awesome-a2a/README.md

     *   Some platform-level implementations (like [Aira](https://github.com/IhateCreatingUserNames2/Aira)) include agent registration and discovery mechanisms within their features.
     *   *Community contributions welcome: Standalone agent directory service implementations, Agent Card search engines, etc.* <!-- TODO: Community contributions for related tools are welcome -->
 *   **A2A Validation Tool**
+    *   ⚙️ [A2A Validation Tool](https://github.com/llmx-de/a2a-validation-tool) by [@llmx-de](https://github.com/llmx-de) - A desktop application for testing and validating A2A protocol implementations.
+It supports multi-agent connections, agent card inspection, streaming, session management, file attachments, JSON visualization, configuration import/export, and is cross-platform.
     *   *Community contributions welcome: Online or command-line validators for checking if Agent Card, Task/Artifact structures comply with A2A JSON Schema specifications, or IDE plugins, etc.* <!-- TODO: Community contributions for related tools are welcome -->
 *   **Monitoring/Tracing Adapters**
     *   *Community contributions welcome: Adapters or libraries for integrating A2A task flow data into mainstream monitoring platforms like OpenTelemetry, Prometheus, Grafana, etc.* <!-- TODO: Community contributions for related tools are welcome -->